puppetlabs/puppetlabs-node_encrypt/README.md

       `node_encrypt::file` type.
     * This can be used to generate text to pass to other types if/when they add support for this module.
+    * Parameters:
+        * String to be encrypted.
+* `redact()`
+    * This Puppet function allows you to remove from the catalog the value of a parameter that a class was called with.
+        * The name of the parameter to redact.
+        * The message to replace the parameter's value with. (optional)
 * `node_encrypt::certificates`
     * This class will synchronize certificates to all compile masters.